Potassium permanganate: Synthesis of organic compounds

-KMnO4 solution is a common thin layer chromatography stain for the detection of oxidizable functional groups, such as alcohols, aldehydes, alkenes, and ketones.
+KMnO4 solution is a common thin layer chromatography (TLC) stain for the detection of oxidizable functional groups, such as alcohols, aldehydes, alkenes, and ketones.
 Such compounds result in a white to orange spot on TLC plates.

 Analytical use

 Potassium permanganate can be used to quantitatively determine the total oxidizable organic material in an aqueous sample.
 The value determined is known as the permanganate value.
 In analytical chemistry, a standardized aqueous solution of KMnO4 is sometimes used as an oxidizing titrant for redox titrations (permanganometry).
 As potassium permanganate is titrated, the solution becomes a light shade of purple, which darkens as excess of the titrant is added to the solution.
 In a related way, it is used as a reagent to determine the Kappa number of wood pulp.
 For the standardization of KMnO4 solutions, reduction by oxalic acid is often used.
 In agricultural chemistry, it is used for estimation of active carbon in soil.

 Aqueous, acidic solutions of KMnO4 are used to collect gaseous mercury in flue gas during stationary source emissions testing.

 In histology, potassium permanganate was used as a bleaching agent.